 - Any vehicle which has been issued a parking citation and remains in the same location for 24 hours, will be issued another parking citation.

-- Any vehicle that has been parked illegally for four consecutive days, or which is parked legally but determined to be derelict, is subject to being towed and fined.
+- Any vehicle that has been parked illegally for three consecutive days, or which is parked legally but determined to be derelict, is subject to being towed and fined.

 - After receiving three (3) parking citations, the person responsible for that vehicle is subject to the suspension of all parking privileges on campus.
 A meeting will be scheduled to determine future eligibility.